Ramification theory for varieties over a local field: The Swan class and a conductor formula

 \begin{pr} We assume $K$ is of characteristic $0$.
 Let the assumption be the same as in Proposition {\rm\ref{prcfs}} except that $U$ is a scheme over $K$ and that we do not assume $\sigma$ or $\tau$ be non-trivial.
 Then, the equality {\rm (\ref{eqpc2})} holds in $F_0G(Y_F)_{\mathbb Q}$. \end{pr}

-We leave the proof to the reader.
-We derive a conductor formula for relative curves from Proposition \ref{prcfs2}.
+We derive a conductor formula for relative curves from Proposition \ref{prcfs2} assuming ${\rm char}\ K=0$.

-\begin{cor} Let $f\colon U\to V$ be a smooth morphism of separated regular flat schemes of finite type over $S$ and let $\ell$ be a prime number invertible on $S$.
-We assume that $U$ and $V$ are connected.
-Let $\bar f\colon X\to V$ be a proper smooth curve with geometrically connected fibers of genus $g$ and let $D$ be a divisor of $X$ finite \'etale of degree $d$ over $V$ such that $U=X\setminus D$ and $2g-2+d>0$.
+\begin{cor} Assume that $K$ is of characteristic $0$.
+Let $f\colon U'\to U$ be a smooth morphism or relative dimension $1$ of separated regular flat schemes of finite type over $S$ and let $\ell$ be a prime number invertible on $S$.
+We assume that $U$ and $U'$ are connected.
+Let $\bar f\colon X'\to U$ be a proper smooth curve with geometrically connected fibers of genus $g$ and let $D$ be a divisor of $X'$ finite \'etale of degree $d$ over $U$ such that $U'=X'\setminus D$ and $2g-2+d>0$.